rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 ## minikube and Helm

+> ⚠ Before starting minikube it is _strongly recommended_ that you close as many apps/games/browsers/etc. as possible.
+Between Docker and Kubernetes most computers will barely have enough memory to function.
+Discount this advice if your computer has 32gb RAM or more.

 1. Open the Git Bash CLI (**as admin**)
 1. Type `minikube version`
 1. Ensure that the version is at least `1.4.0`